I'm often contacted by prospective clients who ask me for a quote

 Typically this is a stopgap before the full-blown overhaul.
 It requires

 the instrument to be stripped down.

 by now, and most of the corks and felts will be long since past

-with some of the springs.
-Some body work may be required.
+their best.
+Some minor body work may be required.

 The next level is the repad.

 and replacing all the pads.
 New pads will mean that the action will

 required is a decent service (and a decent service tends to fall

-The smaller woodwinds come in at around £150 - saxes and other
+The smaller woodwinds come in at around £300 - saxes and other

 The last level is the complete and thorough overhaul.